CSharpWasmBenchmark - Results

 CSharpWasmBenchmark is a project that benchmarks the performance of C# when compiled to Webassembly.
 The rationale behind this analysis is to find out whether it is viable to run performance critical applications written in C# in the browser and how the browser performance differs from "native" performance.

-The performance of the following are measured: C# Runtime, C# Wasm AOT, C# Wasm Interpreted and JavaScript.
+The performance of the following are measured: C# Runtime, C# Wasm AOT Blazor, C# Wasm Interpreted Blazor, C Wasm and JavaScript.
+This C# code has been compiled with .NET 7.

 The JavaScript code is directly translated (as well as possible) from the C# source code, which may create certain differences between the implications of the code that is executed.
 You should always compare the source codes!
 The comparison between the performance of different C# execution targets are likely more reliable than that of comparison with JavaScript.
 JavaScript was included in this analysis since currently it is the standard frontend development programming language.

-Note: The benchmarks may have errors in them, the C# Wasm compilation may depend on stuff that is no longer considered best practice, the tools used in C# Wasm compilation may not be updated to their newest and best versions and the C# and JavaScript source codes may not be equivalent.
-Additionally, since C# Wasm is still a somewhat experimental technology these results may not reflect the performance of the finalized product.
+Note: The benchmarks may have errors in them and the source codes may not be equivalent.
+However, the C# code is always executed from the same source and should thus be comparable.
+Additionally, since C# Wasm AOT and Wasm itself are still somewhat experimental technologies, these results may not reflect the performance of the finalized product.

 Conclusions

-C# Runtime can in some cases perform over 100x faster than C# Wasm AOT and generally the performance benefit of C# Runtime is about 10x.
-However, the performance is almost on par with C# Wasm AOT when no abstractions or framework calls are utilized.
+C# Runtime can in some cases perform over 30x (even faster in certain cases) faster than C# Wasm AOT.
+However, the performance is almost on par in some cases with C# Wasm AOT.
+Probably when no abstractions or framework calls are utilized.
 See for example the C# Wasm AOT performance difference between ArraySortInt (uses Array.Sort) and ArraySortIntQuick (uses a custom quicksort implementation).
-The performance of ArraySortIntQuick is about 20x better than that of ArraySortInt, even if they, in practice, do the same work.
+The performance of ArraySortIntQuick in C# Wasm AOT is about 20x better than that of ArraySortInt, even if they, in practice, do the same work.
 The performance difference between ArraySortInt and ArraySortIntQuick when executing under the C# Runtime is negligible.

 Credits